signalfx/integrations/README.md

 ### Docker Container Properties

-To help us recreate your test environment, provide us with a complete Docker image definition.
-Here are some words about what that entails.
+To help us recreate your test environment, provide us with a Docker image that includes your plugin as well as the thing that your plugin monitors.
+Here's how to do that:

+1. Create a Dockerfile that extends quay.io/signalfuse/sf-collectd-integration-base:latest
+1. Install your application inside the Dockerfile
+1. Create an executable called 20-SOMETHING.sh and have your Dockerfile install that into /opt/setup/scripts/.
+Make the executable run until SIGTERM.
+1. Install the configuration file for your plugin into /etc/collectd.d/managed_config/.
+2. ???
+3. Include your completed Docker image in your pull request to this repository.